 I simply can’t be an objective observer.
 None of us can.
 Sometimes we need help to see clearly.

 First, find someone who can be objective – which usually rules out family and friends.

 Second, whatever you do, don’t ask for feedback or constructive criticism.
 Not when you’re work is in its early stages.
 Most of us are trained to default to the negative so be very deliberate in how you word your request.

 “What works?
 What speaks to you?
 What attracts you here?
 How does it make you feel?”

 All good questions.
 If the person I’m asking starts to go to The Dark Side, I try to redirect them with another question.
 Whether it’s my art or writing, I need to know when/where the piece catches their attention.

 Try it yourself sometime.
 You will probably be surprised at what others see in your work.
 Things you totally overlooked or dismissed.
 Things you can do more of.

 None of this means we shouldn’t take risks, learn from others and practice our craft.
 We need mistakes – lots of them – to grow and constructive criticism of mature work can help us improve.

-But we must also identify our personal sparks of brilliance so we can fan them into flames.
-Our creative work becomes mediocre and vanilla when we ignore our own gifts.
+We must embrace our personal sparks of brilliance and fan them into flames.
+Our creative work becomes mediocre and vanilla if we ignore our gifts.